aikopras/Servo-TCA/README.md

         uint16_t getFirstCurvePosition();              // returns the servo position for the start of the curve (in us) uint16_t getLastCurvePosition();               // returns the servo position for the end of the curve (in us)

+        uint8_t previousCurve;                         // The curve that is currently loaded into myCurve

+        void powerOn();                                // Switch power on
+        void powerOff();                               // Switch power off

         void printCurve();                             // May be used for testing.
 Uses Serial1 }